Neural Distributed Source Coding: Experiments

+We compare our methods to existing distributed image compression methods DSIN \cite{ayzikA2020dsin}, NDIC \cite{NDIC}, and NDIC-CAM \cite{NDIC-CAM}.
+While the authors of NDIC-CAM did not report PSNR in their paper, we used their code to train their model with an MSE objective for a fair comparison.
+We report the $\alpha, \beta, \lambda$ hyperparameters we used to train their \chreplaced{models}{method} in the Appendix (\cref{app:ndic_cam}).

+In \cref{fig:kitti_bpp_ssim}, we see that our method remains competitive compared to NDIC-CAM, which currently achieves the best results for MS-SSIM.
+However, in \cref{fig:kitti_bpp_psnr}, our method outperforms all baselines in PSNR for rates above 0.1 bpp and is competitive with NDIC-CAM for rates below 0.1 bpp.
+These results suggest that our approach is amenable to \chreplaced{training with different distortion functions}{different objective functions} while maintaining state-of-the-art reconstruction performance.
+In \cref{fig:kitti_bpp_ldmic} in the Appendix, we show \cref{fig:kitti_bpp} but with LDMIC \cite{zhang2023ldmic} included.
+The setting of LDMIC is different than the remaining methods (including ours) because $\sinfo$ is presented to the decoder after being lossily compressed, whereas the other methods have access to $\sinfo$ directly.
+Therefore, we defer the result to the Appendix.

-In addition, our model is significantly more parameter-efficient compared to \citep{NDIC}. \Cref{table:param_efficiency} shows the parameter count for the models used to generate the points in \cref{fig:kitti_bpp_psnr}.
-As shown, our models are smaller by a factor of up to $\sim 6 \times$.
+In addition, our model is significantly more parameter-efficient compared to NDIC and NDIC-CAM. \cref{table:param_efficiency} shows the parameter count for the models used to generate the points in \cref{fig:kitti_bpp_psnr}.
+As shown, our models are smaller by a factor of up to approximately $8 \times$.